warprbx/Night/README.md

 # The Night Project

 This project aims to provide a single script for all your needs, instead of having to search for a script on your every need. <br />
-Reason: Many scripts are outdated, skidded, poorly made, with very bad stability, with most scripts being obfuscated.
+Reason: Many scripts are outdated, "skidded", poorly made, with very bad stability, with most scripts being obfuscated.

 > [!WARNING]
 > As stated in the LICENSE: